HornerHolly/dissertation/README.md

 The question at hand is: How do I write a dissertation that accomplishes both objectives?
 Because the original model of a traditional literary dissertation doesn’t really fit with what I am trying to accomplish, I need to reevaluate how I present my research and the labor and effort I put into my digital tools.

+# Repository Contents

+ This repository contains...
+- the plain-text and CSV files for the entire corpus;
+- blog posts documenting my progress working on this dissertation;
+- corpus metadata;
+- the Zotero bibliography for this project;
+- the data visualizations (the sound spectrum, Bryon's Sites of Sound, and Smith's Local Geographies)

 # Data Dictionary

 The metadata table uses the following fields of categorization: